mdn/content/files/en-us/web/css/css_shapes/from_box_values/index.md

 - `border-box`
 - `margin-box`

-The `border-radius` values are also supported.
-This means you can have something on your page with a curved border, and your shape can follow the created shape.
+The {{cssxref("border-radius")}} values are also supported.
+This means you can give an element a curved border, and flow your content around the created shape.

 ## CSS box model